 Almost one third of American volunteers commit their time to religious causes (US Bureau of Labor Statistics).

 Out of all the types of organizations drawing volunteers, religious organizations have the greatest levels of success.
-This why its important churches don’t forget about two of the most precious resources their givers have to offer: time and talent.
+This why it’s important churches don’t forget about two of the most precious resources their givers have to offer: time and talent.
 You might have a number of professionals that could donate their services to the church or volunteer for fundraisers.
 Whatever you do, be sure to help your supporters understand how volunteer activities support the church’s programs along with financial contributions.

 Reason 6: Churches Don't Establish a Need for Staff and Facility Costs